reececomo/pixijs-actions/README.md

 | **Bounce**      | `easeInOutBounce` | `easeInBounce` | `easeOutBounce` | Bouncy effect at the start or end, with multiple rebounds. |
 | **Elastic**     | `easeInOutElastic` | `easeInElastic` | `easeOutElastic` | Stretchy motion with overshoot and multiple oscillations. |

-### Custom Actions
+## Custom Actions

-Actions are stateless and reusable, so you can create complex animations once, and then run them on many display objects.
+Actions are stateless and reusable, so you can create complex animations once, and then run them on many nodes.

 ```ts
 /** A nice gentle rock back and forth. */